 There are few things that can be as hurtful and completely devastating to a relationship than cheating.
-We often have to deal with the aftermath of a situation like that when we’re giving relationship counseling online.
+We often have to deal with the aftermath of a situation like that when we’re giving relationship counselling online.
 There are a lot of questions that surround a cheating partner such as “Why did this happen?”, “What do I do?”, “How can we ever move past this?” and “Where do we go from here?”
 These are all very valid questions that doesn’t necessarily have such straightforward answers since every couple and situation is unique.
 But we’re going to try and address one of these infidelity FAQ’s here:

 It’s natural human behaviour to question “why?” when something traumatic happens to us.
 This is our way of trying to understand and process what has happened to us.
 To give some meaning to the madness and prevent it from every happening to us again.
 But the ‘why’ can get tricky.
 Because sometimes the ‘why’ has nothing to do with the relationship, but rather personal and psychological issues of an individual that they themselves might not even be aware of.
-That is why it’s so important to seek professional help and receive relationship counseling online when faced with a situation such as a cheating partner.
-Some of the “why’s” we consider when giving relationship counseling online are:
+That is why it’s so important to seek professional help and receive relationship counselling online when faced with a situation such as a cheating partner.
+Some of the “why’s” we consider when giving relationship counselling online are:

 Feelings of unappreciation or neglect